Tracking

 Companies that are shipping cross-border must meet all customs tariffs, taxes and export fees.
 These are put in place to protect a country’s economy and control foreign competition.
 Failing to do so could mean major delays in delivery or having the item rejected.
 While most products exported from the U.S. don’t require an export license, it’s important to find out what category your products fall under.

 The International Trade Federation offers comprehensive resources on this topic.
 Some items are subject to something called Export Administration Regulations (EAR).
 This keeps track of exports for reasons such as national security, foreign policy, and other issues.
 You will need to see if your items have an Export Control Classification number.
-This can be found by consulting your manufacturer or looking at the EAR’s Commerce Control List
+This can be found by consulting your manufacturer or looking at the EAR’s Commerce Control List.

 When your products arrive at customs, there are specific documents and fees that must be completed or paid before arrival.
 If possible, send all documents electronically to avoid any hold-ups.
 Loop’s Shopify integration makes it easy to create cross-border labels that include the necessary customs information.
 Stay knowledgeable of what items are prohibited or restricted as this can vary.
 Consult the UPS and the USPS websites, which offer a breakdown by country.